Danger Signs: Families Headed for Trouble

 - Children (even older ones and teens) tend to form opinions by impulse and vague impressions.
 They are scarcely ever pressed to rely on reasons and factual evidence for their judgments.
 Thus they’re easily swayed by flattery, emotional appeals, and peer-group pressures.
 They fail to recognize claptrap–as in advertising, pop culture, and politics–when they see it.
 They follow the crowd wherever it goes.
 They loosely sense that something is “cool,” but they cannot express why.

 - Children never ask the question “Why?” except to defy directions from rightful authority.
 They are intellectually dull, even inert, showing little curiosity about life outside their family-school-playground universe.
 In school, moreover, they’re often incorrigibly poor spellers and sloppy writers.
 That is, they are careless in work and do not take correction seriously.
 For them, nearly all enjoyment comes from escapist amusement, not from work well done, serious accomplishment, fulfillment of duty, serving others, or personal goals achieved through purposeful effort.
 If a task isn’t “fun,” they’re not interested.

 [So, what can parents do to turn things around and give health to their family life?
-See Compass: A Handbook on Parent Leadership by James B. Stenson, available through Amazon.com or Scepterpublishers.org.]
+See Compass: A Handbook on Parent Leadership by James B. Stenson, available through bookstores or at Amazon.com.]